codefresh-io/docs.codefresh.io/_docs/promotions/entities/promotion-flow.md

 ## Evaluate global Promotion Policy settings by product
-Select a product to evaluate the settings that will be applied from global Promotion Policies for all target environments without inline settings.
+Select a product to evaluate the settings that will be applied from global Promotion Policies to all target environments without inline settings.
 Global Promotion Policy settings are applied from all Policies that match the product and the environment, according to priority.

 {{site.data.callout.callout_tip}}